IGST Exemption List

 The following goods also enjoy IGST exemption:

-- Television equipment, cameras and other equipment for taking films, imported by a foreign film unit or television team.
+- Television equipment, cameras and other equipment for making films, imported by a foreign film unit or television team.

-- Photographic, filming, sound recording and radio equipment, raw films, video tapes and sound re- cording tapes of foreign origin, if imported into India after having been exported therefrom.
+- Photographic, filming, sound recording and radio equipment, raw films, videotapes and sound recording tapes of foreign origin, if imported into India, later exported therefrom.

-- Goods imported for being tested in specified test centres.
+- Importing goods to test in specified test centres.

 - All goods under HSN code 85 namely aircrafts, helicopters, etc.,